 Adobe pushed hard during the early days of Final Cut Pro X to grab the user base that felt abandoned by Apple.
 But it wasn’t all smoke and mirrors.
 Adobe added more and more features to the product to further convey to the market that they were innovating.
 It also helped that After Effects and Photoshop were already a staple in the Post community, and thus most facilities already owned – or should I say rented – Premiere Pro software.
 The rental model Adobe adopted also gave Adobe a way to push updates more often, without waiting for quarter’s end or tradeshows like NAB.
 This kept Adobe relevant and industry newsworthy.

 Lastly, Premiere Pro could run on the same systems that ran Final Cut Pro Classic, or even Media Composer.

-Which brings us up to present day, where Adobe continues to add features like Team Projects and shared projects to make collaboration seamless for those who have worked in Avid environments.
+This brings us up to the present day, where Adobe continues to add features like Team Projects and shared projects to make collaboration seamless for those who have worked in Avid environments.

 Despite all of this momentum and development on the part of Adobe, adoption for feature film and broadcast television has been slow.
 Only a few TV shows – mostly cable- and a handful of feature films have been cut on Premiere Pro.
 Premiere has still has not reached a Hollywood adoption rate of Final Cut Pro Classic, so we’re looking at somewhere around 10% – but the gap is closing.
 By stark contrast, alternative professional markets, and a massive chunk of indie films have moved to Premiere Pro.